How to Learn Jazz Guitar – The Definitive Guide

 - And much more

-Some level of understanding can be attained away from records for these items, but to dig deep you’ll need to spend time listening.
+Some understanding of these items can be attained away from records, but to dig deep, you need to listen.

 So, the next question is: